 However, it is still important to acknowledge the benefits that weight loss may have in terms of pain relief along the back, neck, hips, and legs.

 When to See a Doctor?

-If you are an obese person and the back pain you are suffering is severe, debilitating and persistent, or you feel radiating pain in one or both legs, you must visit your doctor immediately.
+If you suffer from severe, debilitating and persistent back pain due to excess weight, or you feel radiating pain in one or both legs, you must visit your doctor immediately.
 You must visit a specialist doctor depending upon the severity of the condition.
-Back pain is the symptom of many severe problems that only a specialist doctor can diagnose.
+In this case, back pain may signal the presence of a severe problem that only a specialist doctor can diagnose and treat.